UNO998/MToDoList/README.md

 # MToDoList

-A task management application with basic REST API and operation front-end web.
+A task management application with basic REST API and thymeleaf web.

 ## Built With